AbGuthrie/goquery/README.md

 Using osquery's distributed API, hosts can be targeted for single queries to pull back specific information without having to modify the osquery schedule. goquery uses this API and abstracts it into a shell like experience that investigators are more used to while retaining all the power of osquery tables, extensions, and features like Auto Table Construction.

-With goquery you can connect to hosts via UUID, and remotely interact with the host's osquery instance in an interactive session.
+With goquery you can connect to hosts via UUID, and remotely interact with a host's osquery instance in an interactive session.
 This works over osquery's asynchronous distributed API.
 The concept of node keys, discovery queries, and the osquery schedule is abstracted away (or not used) to provide a clean, efficient way to remotely interrogate hosts for abuse, compromise investigation, or fleet management.

-To get up and running, view the <a href="#running-goquery">building and running section</a>
+To get up and running, view the [building and running section](#running-goquery)

 ### Features: